 The Iniala Beach House is probably one of the most stylish hotels you’ll every come across.
 Especially inside the futuristic villas, every single piece of furniture and decoration is nothing short of ridiculously amazing.
 Put all that right by a beach, add an infinity pool, and this is what you get.
 Unfortunately the price is extremely high too, with basic rooms starting in the four figures.

 If you’d rather stay in a Zanzibar style beach villa, check out the Paradee Hotel on the island of Koh Samet known for its white beaches.
-The villa design reminds a bit of african beaches more than asian beach destinations and thus is a nice change.
+The villa design reminds us a bit of African beaches more than an Asian beach destination, so if you’re wanting something more unusual to the common Thai style/design this is a nice change.

 Before you ask: This is not the public area, this is your own terrace and pool.
 The Samujana Koh Samui is so over the top, there aren’t really any words to describe it.
-They have villas from three to eight bedrooms available, starting between US$1,000 and 3,000 a night.
+They have villas from three to eight bedrooms available, starting between US$1,000 and US3,000 a night, so this easily makes it onto our list of the most amazing hotels in Thailand.

 If renting these is not an option for you, you can buy them outright and then rent them out to other people or use them as a holiday home.
 How does that sound!?
 This is a six bedroom villa:

-Do you have any other of the most amazing hotels in Thailand to add to our list?
+Do you have any other amazing hotels in Thailand to add to our list?
 Any questions regarding these?
 Just comment below and we will be happy to answer them. 🙂

 Do you have Pinterest?
 Save it for later!